 Prior to the New York City Stonewall riots of 1969 – a key part of the gay liberation movement – Barbara Gittings was challenging the status quo of how homosexuality was understood and defined.
 In 1964, while editor of the lesbian rights-focused periodical the Ladder, Billings published an editorial criticising a medical report that described homosexuality as a disease.
 Her activism would eventually lead to the American Psychiatric Association (APA) moving away from defining homosexuality as a mental illness entirely.

-Dr Richard Isay
+Dr Richard Isay.webp

 New York Times